PatrickCallaghan/datastax-userinteractions-demo/README.md

 ## Scenario

-This is short demo which shows how to capture credit card transactions.
-The queries that will be used in this app will be

-Get all transactions for a user (within a certain time frame)

-Get all transactions by issuer

-Get all transactions per minute within a certain time frame.

-The balances will be updated every 10,000 transactions

-Get the balance for a user of all transactions.

-This demo shows how to use static columns, batching, paging and counters to implement these features.
+This is short demo which shows how to capture user interactions.
+The idea is that users use a variety of different apps and we want to track every interaction that they have each of these applications.
+We can then look at the interactions themselves as a group and see a count of each of the users views.

+e.g.

+select * from user_interaction_counters where user_id = 'U1' and app = 'mobilefx';

+select * from user_interactions where user_id = 'U1' and app = 'mobilefx';

 ## Schema Setup
-Note : This will drop the keyspace "datastax_tickdata_demo" and create a new one.
+Note : This will drop the keyspace "datastax_user_interactions_demo" and create a new one.
 All existing data will be lost.

 The schema can be found in src/main/resources/cql/